Stage presence

 We are The Champions

-"Visualise someone powerful who impresses you and pleases you in the way they move.
-For me, it is Freddie Mercury at Wembley; for others, it will be an athlete at the Olympic Games.
-Choose a charismatic personality who attracts the light.
-Observe this person and try to imitate them in your living room."
+Visualise someone powerful who impresses you and pleases you in the way they move.
+For Adeline, it is Freddie Mercury at Wembley; for others, it will be an athlete at the Olympic Games.
+Choose a charismatic personality who attracts the light, observe them, and try to imitate them in your living room.

-"You feel your legs giving way?
+Your legs are giving way?
 Think of Johnny arriving by helicopter with his rocker pelvis.
 You are paralysed with fear?
 Think of Lionel Messi surging forward to score a goal.
 Your face is frozen and you cannot produce a smile?
-Imagine Freddie sticking out his tongue with great fanfare at the camera while performing at the most-watched rock concert in history."
+Imagine Freddie sticking out his tongue with great fanfare at the camera while performing at the most-watched rock concert in history.

 EMOTIONAL CONNECTION